 When Democrats talk about more taxes for the rich, they define fair in our economy as closing the income differences, much like good parents would want to insure that they are treating their children financially equally.
 The role of government in this view is to re-distribute wealth to reduce what goes to “the rich” via taxation and to give to those in need via social welfare programs.

-This view is similar to the way most parents take care of their young kids, being sure that they give each child what they need.
-Parents have to be careful to minimize sibling rivalry by trying to help each child feel that he or she has received more or less the same amount of love, money, time and attention.
+This view is similar to the way most parents take care of their young kids, being sure that each child receives what they need of love, money, time and attention.

-Republicans by contrast start from a conception of fair based on personal responsibility, that we each reap what we sow and that we each are adults who can make most deciions for ourselves.
+Republicans by contrast start from a conception of fair based on personal responsibility, that we each reap what we sow and that we each are adults who can make most decisions for ourselves.
 Like a parent of adult children government in this view expects offspring/citizens to be mainly self-sufficient.
-It expects them to be able to make their own decisions about how to earn and how to spend their money, and assumes that they want to excerise their independence with minimal interference from their parents.
+It expects them to be able to make their own decisions about how to earn and how to spend their money, and assumes that they want to exercise their independence with minimal interference from their parents.

 At the same time, Republican “compassionate conservatism” posits that all of us, and especially those who reap more, have a personal responsibility to react with generosity and compassion to those in need.
 It assumes that personal contributions to charities, plus government, together must insure that no one should be left without the basics necessary for physical survival.
 If adult children were to run into emotional or other distress, parents/charities/government for sure needs to be there with a helping hand.

-If both candidates express concern that the needy get help, how is help given differently?
+If both candidates express concern that the needy receive help, how is help given differently?